BillDietrich/linkcheckerhtml/README.md

 * Tag and first attribute must be on the same line.
 * Doesn't check local "#name" links.
 * Written to match the behavior of HtmlHint, not browsers.
 HtmlHint objects to uppercase in tag and attribute names, doesn't allow single-quotes instead of double-quotes.
+* Doesn't check EVERY detail of the email address spec in mailto links.
+Just a cursory check.

 Note that checking for broken links is more of an art than a science.
 Some sites don't actually return 404, but send you to a landing page.
 For example, Azure.com works this way.
 You can go to https://Azure.com/foo/bar and it will happily redirect you to https://Azure.com, with no 404 status returned.
 So take a status of "OK" with a grain of salt - you may not be arriving at the page you intend.